 Flu in TexasDSHS’s latest flu surveillance classifies the geographic distribution of flu activity in Texas as “local,” where there are outbreaks of influenza or increases in influenza-like illnesses and recent laboratory-confirmed influenza in a single region of the state.

-The intensity of influenza-like illness, measuring the proportion of doctor visits prompted by flu-like illness, is currently classified as “moderate” throughout Texas.
+The intensity of influenza-like illness, measuring the proportion of doctor visits prompted by flu-like illness, is currently classified as “minimal” throughout Texas.

 Flu season is here.
 Here’s what you can do.

 TexasFlu.org is the DSHS site for flu information in Texas.
 Bookmark it.
 Dial 2-1-1 for flu information and vaccination locations or use the Vaccine Locator to find out about vaccine availability in your area.